lopcode/EnderTech/README.md

 #EnderTech

 ##Introduction
 This is my first foray in to Minecraft modding.
-It's intended to be a tech themed mod, starting at around Thermal Expansion's end-game, and as such will contain tech (and likely Ender) themed things that make my own personal game more fun.
-At the time of writing there's a fully functional item called the 'Exchanger' - for swapping blocks from your inventory with blocks in the world, inspired by Thaumcraft's ``Wand of Equal Trade'', but using a decent amount of RF and with a lot of modified behaviour.
+It's intended to be a tech and Ender themed mod, starting at around Thermal Expansion's end-game.
+It will contain powerful, relatively expensive mechanics, with some configurability.
+The defaults will maintain a balance that makes my own game more fun.

-I don't promise to finish it, or keep it stable, and I'm not interested in formal feature requests, but feel free to suggest things to me in #MultiMC on Esper anyway.
-I've opened the repository up because other open source projects are proving extremely helpful in learning my way around Forge.
-If it did become popular, or get included in a larger modpack, I'll commit to something more formal to make things better for users and modpack makers.
+It's in development so only use it in a world you don't care about.
+If it becomes popular, or gets included in a larger modpack, I'll commit to some more formal processes to make things better for users and modpack makers.

-There are no textures (or I've used debug textures) whilst I figure out what sort of aesthetic I want, get a design document sorted, and bribe a texture artist with false claims of fame and fortune.

-If you spot that I'm doing something particularly heinous, it's because I don't know any better.
-Tell me on IRC (Esper/#MultiMC)!
+Go to #EnderTech on Esper if you have any questions, concerns, or just want to shout at me for doing something wrong.

+## Progress
+Things that are mostly done:
+* Exchanger,
+* Tank infrastructure.

+Things that are in progress:
+* Tank energy usage,
+* Ender/Charged Ender creation and management,
+* Teleportation infrastructure,
+* Textures,
+* Recipes.

 ##License and terms
 Things I want you to do: